kantarcise/Android-App-for-Object-Detection/README.md

 </p>

-Also for Precision & Recall & F1 Score plots of YOLOv3 and TinyYOLOv3 you can contact me via email.
+In addition; for Precision & Recall & F1 Score plots of YOLOv3 and TinyYOLOv3 you can contact me via email.

 <!--